OPPO VOOC, SuperVOOC (SVOOC). OnePlus DASH/WARP charge. Realme SuperDart/UltraDart Charge

 VOOC stands for Voltage Open Loop Multi-step Constant-Current Charging.
 It is a proprietary fast-charging method released in 2014 by Oppo.

-The technology is used in brands of mobile products under the umbrella of its parent company BBK Electronics.
+The technology is used in brands of mobile products under the umbrella of its parent company, BBK Electronics.
 (OPPO, OnePlus, Realme)

-Unlike high-voltage/low-current schemes (QC or PE for example), the VOOC series has consistently used a low-voltage, high-current fast charging approach.
+Unlike high-voltage/low-current schemes (QC or PE, for example), the VOOC series has consistently used a low-voltage, high-current fast charging approach.
 The core of VOOC is to input current directly from the charger into the phone's battery at a relatively low voltage (5V or lower), eliminating the need for internal high-to-low voltage conversion within the phone (the voltage of the built-in lithium-ion battery in the phone is generally around 4.2~4.4V).
 This process enhances efficiency and reduces heat generation (in comparison with other fast charging protocols).
 Additionally, VOOC often incorporates real-time temperature sensors, making it more advantageous in terms of safety.

 OPPO increased the contact pins of the Micro USB interface and used custom chargers to implement high-current fast charging.